What is the Pell Grant lifetime limit?

 How to apply for the Pell Grant

-Keep in mind that in order to maintain your Pell Grant and financial aid eligibility in general, you must fill out the FAFSA every year.
+To maintain your Pell Grant and financial aid eligibility, you must fill out the FAFSA every year.
 You must also maintain undergraduate enrollment at a nonforeign school and make satisfactory academic progress.
 Once you begin graduate studies or fall below your school’s standards for academic progress, you will lose eligibility.